Android Weekly is a free newsletter that helps you to stay cutting-edge with your Android Development.

 Place a sponsored post

 We reach out to more than 80k Android developers around the world, every week, through our email newsletter and social media channels.
-If you have a product or service that helps Android developers, you should reach out to us and place a sponsored post in our upcoming issues!
+Advertise your Android development course!

 Libraries & Code